Generalized entanglement entropies in two-dimensional conformal field theory: GMSREs for arbitrary bosonic states

 Writing the correlation function in this way allows us to express $R^{\alpha_1,\alpha_2,\alpha_3,\alpha_4}_{k_1,\dots,k_N}$ in terms of R\'enyi entropies that do not involve the vertex operators, $R^{0,0,0,0}_{k_1,\dots,k_N}$, as follows:

-Here the coefficients $A_{i'}$'s arise as normalizations of the states after some of the creation/annihilation operators have been removed since we are dealing with R\'enyi entropies involving only properly normalized states.
-Let us now evaluate the integrals above.
-To this end, we define
+where $\widehat{k_{i'} }$ indicates that the operator does not appear in the R\'enyi.
+Here the coefficients $N(k_i)$ arise as normalizations of the states after some of the creation/annihilation operators have been removed since we are dealing with R\'enyi entropies involving only properly normalized states.
+So for example $N(k_i)$ for $i<N_1$ reads